All Guides About Start Here

 Do you need to know how to code to build a micro SaaS?

-No. AI-assisted builders like Lovable and Bubble allow non-technical founders to build and launch functional micro SaaS products without writing code.
-However, technical founders typically ship faster, debug easier, and have more architectural control.
-If you are non-technical, expect to spend 20–40% more time on the build phase than a developer would.
+No. AI-assisted builders like Lovable and Bubble let people without coding skills build and launch working micro SaaS products without writing code.
+That said, builders who can code usually ship faster, fix problems more easily, and have more control over how things are put together.
+If you cannot code, expect to spend 20–40% more time on the build than a developer would.

 +